In-Text Citations as Magical Acts

 Role in my Framework

-I advocates for using everyday acts into the magical fabric of life.
+I advocate for using everyday acts into the magical fabric of life.
 In-text citations exemplify this by turning routine referencing into active invocation.
-This enhances your magical output by embedding acknowledgment, respect, and intent directly into your writing, making each reference a deliberate act of magic. #
+This enhances your magical output by embedding acknowledgment, respect, and intent directly into your writing, making each reference a deliberate act of magic.

 Cross-Tradition Context